 The Sahara pants perform well in a variety of activities.
 The blend of nylon and spandex fabrics makes them a good choice for climbing and scrambling.
 Their multiple ventilation options and durability allow them to adapt nicely to both hot and cooler weather, and their water resistance is great for getting you through a heavy rainstorm relatively unscathed.

 We don't think they are particularly stylish.
 The cargo pockets and conversion zippers aren't our first choice to wear around town, but if practicality is more important than fashion, this pair will suit you well.
 They earn big plus points in versatility because of the side zipper on the lower leg discussed above.

-We were pleasantly surprised how water resistant this model proved to be.
+We were pleasantly surprised by how water resistant this model proved to be.
 On the first rainstorm we wore them, they kept us completely dry from the waist down.
 Even after a few spins through the washing machine, they haven't failed us.
 Water beaded up and rolled off these pants long after other models started to absorb moisture.

 One sneaky smart addition that REI made to these pants is making the hand warmer pocket interiors from half stretch nylon (against the skin) and half mesh (facing away from the skin).
-This provides a modest amount of ventilation while also preventing precipitation from running into the pocket and down your thigh.
-The only issue we ran into was that because of their water resistance, water ran down the front and onto the tops of our shoes.
+This arrangement provides a modest amount of ventilation while also preventing precipitation from running into the pocket and down your thigh.
+The only issue we ran into was that because of their water resistance water ran down the front and onto the tops of our shoes.

 The Sahara Convertible is loaded with features.
 Some could use a small tweak, but for the most part, we are impressed.
 These pants come with a full complement of pockets; two front hand warmer, two zippered cargo, and two rear.
 The righthand front and cargo pockets also have smaller inset mesh pockets for change and protein bars, respectively.